-School Of Life Explores Space And Innovation This February
+School of Life explores space and innovation this February

-(MENAFN- Dubai PR Network) Dubai, UAE, 28 January 2025: Dubai Culture and Arts Authority (Dubai Culture) presents a rich cultural programme filled with engaging and creative activities for the community through its School of Life project, an initiative under the Dubai Quality of Life Strategy.
-This February, the theme centres around 'Space and Innovation,' offering 39 interactive sessions and workshops across libraries and clubs.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 28 January 2025: Dubai Culture and Arts Authority (Dubai Culture) presents a rich cultural programme filled with engaging and creative activities for the community through its School of Life project, an initiative under the Dubai Quality of Life Strategy.
+This February, the theme centres around ‘Space and Innovatio’,’ offering 39 interactive sessions and workshops across libraries and clubs.
 These focus on enhancing professional skills, teaching programming and game design techniques, and inspiring creativity.
 Highlights include short courses on strategy development, Arabic calligraphy, the Emirati dialect, and healthy nutrition tips, empowering those visiting the Dubai Public Libraries to develop their talents in diverse fields.

-As part of the 'Space and Innovation' theme, three sessions will be offered to school students.
-At Al Safa Art & Design Library, the 'Mechanism of Astronomical Observation' workshop will teach children how to map stars and planets and create a 3D map of the galaxy using real data.
-'Game Development' at Al Twar Library introduces kids to the basics of game design, including programming principles and fundamental coding concepts.
-At Al Mankhool Library, 'Vertical Farming' will explore a sustainable approach to agriculture.
+As part of ‘he ‘Space and Inno’ation’ theme, three sessions will be offered to school students.
+At Al Safa Art & Design Libra‘y, the ‘Mechanism of Astronomical O’servation’ workshop will teach children how to map stars and planets and create a 3D map of the galaxy using‘real data.
+‘Ga’e Development’ at Al Twar Library introduces kids to the basics of game design, including programming principles and fundamental coding concepts.
+At Al Ma‘khool Library, ⦣8217;Vertical Farming’ will explore a sustainable approach to agriculture.

 Two additional events will be held during the 13th Sikka Art and Design Festival, which runs from January 31 to February 9 in the Al Shindagha Historic District.
-Dr. Saeed Abdullah Al Wayel will lead the first, 'Doors and Wooden Carvings,' where individuals can learn the art of traditional wooden door carving and how this reflects Emirati heritage.
-Meanwhile, Ola Allouz will guide visitors in 'Sikka Art & Design Festival: The Best Moments,' focusing on the art of photography and turning everyday moments into artistic shots.
+Dr. Saeed Abdullah Al Wayel w‘ll lead the first, ‘Door’ and Wooden Carvings,’ where individuals can learn the art of traditional wooden door carving and how this reflects Emirati heritage.
+Meanwhile, Ola Allouz‘will guide visitors in ‘Sikka Art & Design F’stival: The Best Moments,’ focusing on the art of photography and turning everyday moments into artistic shots.

 Under the Wellness and Nutrition Club, the Al Safa Art & Design Library will host three workshops.
-Two of these, led by the Pilates Academy, include a ladies-only Pilates class focused on enhancing strength and flexibility.
-In 'Making Healthy Dairy Products,' Nada Saeed Kattan will teach attendees to prepare labneh and cheese, staples of Arab cuisine, and store them long-term using fresh, natural ingredients.
+Two of these, led by the Pilates Academy, include a ladies-only Pilates class focused on enhancing s‘rength and flexibility.
+In ‘’aking Healthy Dairy Products,’ Nada Saeed Kattan will teach attendees to prepare labneh and cheese, staples of Arab cuisine, and store them long-term using fresh, natural ingredients.

 As part of the Creative Track, under the Impact Track, the Career Club has a series of events lined up at Al Mankhool Library and LinkedIn HQ, which will empower participants to refine skills such as creative thinking, problem-solving, persuasive communication, and networking.
 The programme will conclude with an interactive showcase of unique ideas and projects.
 The Impact Track within the STEM Club will focus on scientific research and sustainable solutions, equipping learners with skills to conduct research, develop prototypes, and use AI to create sustainable STEM solutions to address global challenges, while also preparing them to participate in international competitions.